Story highlights

 ‘Let the nightmare for Japan begin’

-The ISIS video opens with a black slate that reads, “A Message to Japan.”
-It then shows a kneeling Goto .
+The video opens with a black slate that reads, “A Message to Japan.”
+The video then shows a kneeling Goto wearing an orange outfit.
 The man known as “Jihadi John” is standing behind him.

-The terrorist speaks in English while holding a knife in his left hand.
+The terrorist speaks while holding a knife in his left hand.

 The video cuts to black as the militant puts the knife to Goto’s throat.
 It then shows the apparent result of the decapitation.
 It’s not clear who conducted the apparent killing.

-The knife-wielding masked man with a London accent has been nicknamed “Jihadi John.”
-He has appeared in at least six videos with hostages and has overseen the beheadings of other captives.
+The knife-wielding masked man with a London accent, nicknamed “Jihadi John,” has issued threats and overseen the beheadings of other captives.
+He has appeared in at least six videos with hostages.

 The race to save Goto’s life